-1. Over-automated customer service
+1. Avoid cookie-cutter customer service on sensitive issues

 Stock responses from Bank of America (Source)